 MCU 8051 IDE is a new modern graphical integrated development environment for microcontrollers based on 8051.
 For those who believe 8051 is a great piece of technology this IDE is a new way how to see and feel these still famous microcontrollers.
-MCU 8051 IDE is noncommercial open-source software primarily for Microsoft Windows and GNU/Linux licensed under the terms of GNU GPLv3 license [ see the license ].
+MCU 8051 IDE is open-source software primarily for Microsoft Windows and GNU/Linux licensed under the terms of GNU GPLv3 license [ see the license ].
 You can use this IDE for education, business, hobby, or something else, for Linux this software stays completely free of charge, and for Windows there is a small fee for a copy in order make it possible to maintain the software and provide technical support for it.

 Supported programming languages are C language and assembly.
 It has its own assembler and support for 2 external assemblers.
 For C language it uses SDCC compiler.
 There are packages for various Linux distributions (.rpm and .deb), and installer for Microsoft Windows.
 This IDE contains simulator, source code editor, assembler, HW programmer and much other tools.
 Simulator supports over 79 MCU primarily from Atmel.
 There is also support for simple hardware simulation (like LEDs, keys, etc.).